-In this article we obtain geometric classification of singularities, finite and infinite, for the two subclasses of quadratic differential systems with $m_f=4$ possessing 3 distinct finite singularities, namely: (i) systems with one double real and two complex simple singularities (31 configurations); (ii) systems with one double and two simple real singularities (265 configurations).
-We also give here the global bifurcation diagrams of configurations of singularities, both finite and infinite, with respect to the geometric equivalence relation, for these subclasses of systems.
-The bifurcation set of this diagram is algebraic.
-The bifurcation diagram is done in the 12-dimensional space of parameters, the coefficients of the systems, and it is expressed in terms of invariant polynomials.
-This provides an algorithm for computing the geometric configuration of singularities for any quadratic system in this class.
+Abstract.
+In this article we obtain the geometric classification of singularities, finite and infinite, for the two subclasses of quadratic differential systems with total finite multiplicity $m_f = 4$ possessing exactly three finite singularities, namely: systems with one double real and two complex simple singularities (31 configurations) and (ii) systems with one double real and two simple real singularities (265 configurations).
+We also give here the global bifurcation diagrams of configurations of singularities, both finite and infinite, with respect to the geometric equivalence relation, for these classes of quadratic systems.
+The bifurcation diagram is done in the 12-dimensional space of parameters and it is expressed in terms of polynomial invariants.
+This gives an algorithm for determining the geometric configuration of singularities for any system in anyone of the two subclasses considered.